ssl-hep/ServiceX_frontend/docs/source/getting_started.md

 ## Next steps

-Check out the [requests guide](requests.md) to learn more about specifying transformation requests using func-ADL.
+Check out the [transform request guide](transform_request.md) to learn more about specifying transformation requests.